eduboue/ImagingStack/README.md

 ## Installation

 You can install the dependencies into a virtual environment or conda environment.
+This was made with Python 12

 ```bash
 pip install numpy nibabel pynrrd nd2